Senegal: Doing business and staying in touch

 Doing Business in Senegal

-A lightweight suit is advised.
-French will generally be needed for meetings.
-Appointments should be made and punctuality is expected, despite the fact that a customer may be slightly late.
+A lightweight suit for men and a dress that covers the shoulders and knees for women are advised.
+Appointments should be made, and punctuality is expected.
 Business cards are essential, preferably in French and English.
 The right hand should be used for handshakes and to pass items.
-The period from July to October should be avoided for business visits, as many people are on holiday.

 Mon-Fri 0800-1300 and 1400-1700.
 During Ramadan, some offices open 0730-1430.